-Summary of HB 2480
+Summary of SB 5309

-- Establishes that the retail sales tax (RCW 82.08.020) does not apply to the sales of diapers or diaper services. - Defines "diaper" to mean "an absorbent garment that is washable or disposable and is designed, manufactured, processed, fabricated, or packaged for use by infants, toddlers, or children who are incapable of or have difficulty controlling their bladder or bowel movements. - o Defines "diaper service" to mean "a business that supplies and launders diapers." - Establishes that provisions of Washington's use tax (Chapter 82.12 RCW) do not apply to diapers or diaper services (as defined in the act). - Exempts this act from the provisions of RCWs 82.32.805 (Tax preferences-Expiration dates) and 82.32.808 (Tax preferences-Performance statement requirement).
+• Establishes that the retail sales tax (RCW 82.08.020) does not apply to the sales of diapers.

+- Defines "diaper" to mean "an absorbent incontinence product that is washable or disposable and is worn by a person, regardless of age or sex, who cannot control bladder or bowel movements." - Establishes that provisions of Washington's use tax (Chapter 82.12 RCW) do not apply to diapers (as defined in the act). - Exempts this act from the provisions of RCWs 82.32.805 (Tax preferences-Expiration dates) and 82.32.808 (Tax preferences-Performance statement requirement).

-Health impact of HB 2480
+Health impact of SB 5068

-Evidence indicates that HB 2480 would likely increase affordability of, access to, and use of diapers, which would likely improve health outcomes and decrease health inequities by socioeconomic status for infants, children, and parents and caregivers.
+Evidence indicates that SB 5309 would likely increase affordability of, access to, and use of diapers, which would likely improve health outcomes and decrease health inequities by socioeconomic status for infants, children, and adults who require incontinence products as well as their parents and caregivers.